skyvers/Aged-care/readme.md

   ![Link](doc_src_img/Chapter2/4.jpg "Link")

-- Next, go to foundry, open the collaborate tab and paste the link in Remote Endpoint
+- Next, go to [Foundry](https://foundry.skyve.org/foundry/), open the collaborate tab and paste the link in Remote Endpoint

 - Click on apply
 - Click on Save